Global Header

 Key benefits of using a direct registrar include:

 The registered domain and web hosting serve different purposes in your online presence.
-While registration of a domain name involves reserving your unique web address, web hosting refers to the service that stores your website’s files and makes them accessible to visitors.
+Registration of a domain name involves reserving your unique web address.
+In contrast, web hosting refers to the service that stores your website’s files and makes them accessible to visitors.

 In the registry vs registrar ecosystem, think of your domain name as your street address and hosting as your physical building.
 You need both elements to create a functional website.
 The domain points visitors to your location, while hosting stores and serves your content.